cooper/ferret/doc/std/Number.md

 $number.even
 ```

-Computed property.
+Property.
 Boolean evenness of the number.